JaneliaSciComp/spoke/README.md

 * Windows: 7, 8.1, 10.
 * SpikeGLX Software ([get it here](http://billkarsh.github.io/SpikeGLX)).
-* MATLAB R2015b & Signal Processing Toolbox
+* MATLAB R2015b (or later) & Signal Processing Toolbox

 ## Installation and Getting Started
-[Visit the Spoke User Guide](http://janeliaapig.github.io/spoke/) for Getting Started and other documentation.
+[Visit the Spoke User Guide](https://janeliascicomp.github.io/spoke/) for Getting Started and other documentation.

 ## About the Implementation
 Spoke is a consumer of the SpikeGLX data production software for Whisper neural recordings systems.
 Spoke retrieves data from SpikeGLX via its remote command interface over TCP/IP.

 Spoke uses a [MATLAB Timer object](https://www.mathworks.com/help/matlab/ref/timer-class.html?s_tid=srchtitle) to process the SpikeGLX data stream one batch at a time, at a regular interval.
 It processes the data, reducing it and then displaying the reduced data.

-See [Processing Pipeline]() for an overview and description of the processing pipeline for each of the three modes of data reduction and display.
+See [Processing Pipeline](https://github.com/JaneliaSciComp/spoke/wiki/Processing-Pipeline) for an overview and description of the processing pipeline for each of the three modes of data reduction and display.

 Spoke seeks to be as memoryless as possible.
 In other words, raw data is discarded as soon as it is no longer needed, i.e. not a part of the reduced data structure or needed for processing in a subsequent timer period.